prepare.blog

 Kitchen

 Use shelf risers inside cabinets to double your vertical capacity.
-Magnetic spice racks on the side of the refrigerator hold small items like electrolyte packets, bouillon cubes, and vitamins.
-The space above upper cabinets (between cabinet tops and the ceiling) fits flat bins or a row of #10 cans perfectly.
+Magnetic spice racks on the side of the fridge hold small items like electrolyte packets, bouillon cubes, and vitamins.
+That gap between your upper cabinets and the ceiling?
+It fits flat bins or a row of #10 cans perfectly.

 Bedroom